John Wood (activist): Room to Read

 Wood co-founded Room to Read in 2001 with Dinesh Shrestha and Erin Ganju.
 Operating in 20 low-income countries, the organization focuses on increasing literacy and gender equality in education.
 Its programs develop literacy skills and a habit of reading among primary school children, and support girls to complete secondary school with the relevant life skills to succeed in school and beyond.
 Over 25 million children have benefitted from the organization's programs.

 U-Go

 Wood launched U-Go after meeting many Room to Read Girl Scholars whose parents were grateful that their daughters would finish secondary school, but frustrated that they would not be able to continue on to university.
 For many years he and a small group of friends had personally bankrolled a few dozen scholarships, but he felt this was "too little and too random" and that a more strategic and scalable model was needed to "hand out sledgehammers to shatter this remaining glass ceiling".
-U-Go's Founding Board is composed of business leaders in five countries and includes Tim Caflisch, Benjamin (Ben) Happ, Patricia Horgan, Nick Nash, Archana Parekh, Anne Patricia Sutanto and Mariana Zobel de Ayala.
+U-Go's founding board is composed of business leaders in five countries and includes Tim Caflisch, Benjamin (Ben) Happ, Patricia Horgan, Nick Nash, Archana Parekh, Anne Patricia Sutanto and Mariana Zobel de Ayala.
+The organization works in 8 countries where women have traditionally lacked access to university—Bangladesh, Cambodia, India, Indonesia, Nepal, Pakistan, the Philippines and Vietnam.
+During 2022, over 1,000 long-term scholarships were awarded, and by EOY 2023 that will increase to 2,400.